SIEM Integration

 It is possible to integrate your dope.swg with whichever SIEM tool your organization is using.

-Simply provide dope.security with the location of your organizations AWS S3 Bucket where we can send all of web transactions from each dope.endpoint.
+Simply provide dope.security with the location of your organization's AWS S3 Bucket where we can send all web transactions from each dope. endpoint.

 The data is sent to the AWS S3 Bucket in a compressed GZIP format.
 This data can then be ingested into whichever SIEM product your organization is using.

-The first step to configure SIEM integration is to navigate to the Settings -> SIEM page.
-From here you must provide the name of the AWS S3 Bucket where you want to the dope.cloud to send the log data to.
+The first step to configure SIEM integration is to navigate to the Settings ➔ SIEM page.
+From here, you must provide the name of the AWS S3 Bucket to which you want the dope.cloud to send the log data.

 Your AWS S3 Bucket must be in the AWS region noted on the right-hand side of the SIEM integration page on the right-hand side (above).